edwin170/downr1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# fix some problems to boot
+# fix some problems

 - please execute wikiproxy.py manually if it gives problem with server key.

+- if the error still after above fix, if this happend to you when you are downgrading with futurerestore again please add this arg --keyServer for example ./downr1n.sh --downgrade 14.5 --keyServer.

 - remember if you will use the next command or will activate localboot it is better that you first downgrade and when you success you can use --jailbreak to jailbreak the device and it will ask you to activate localboot path. why do this because the localboot need to be executed after --jailbreak